-This event will present some of the exemplar multi-storey buildings in Scandinavia, relating them to emerging developments in the UK using examples of best practice.
+This event presented some of the exemplar multi-storey buildings in Scandinavia, relating them to emerging developments in the UK using examples of best practice.

-- Robert Schmitz, partner at White Arkitekter, will talk about their hybrid approach, using CLT and glulam combined with steel and concrete, to the 19-storey Skellefteå Cultural Centre in Sweden.
+- Robert Schmitz, partner at White Arkitekter, talked about their hybrid approach, using CLT and glulam combined with steel and concrete, to the 19-storey Skellefteå Cultural Centre in Sweden.

-- Daniel Wilded, Martinsons, will talk about the latest tall timber buildings across Scandinavia and best practice for UK architects.
+- Daniel Wilded, Martinsons, talked about the latest tall timber buildings across Scandinavia and best practice for UK architects.

-The seminar will be chaired by Andrew Waugh of Waugh Thistleton Architects, well known for their pioneering work on CLT multi-storey residential buildings in Hackney.
-Andrew will talk about his practice’s projects and put them in the context of the latest developments in Building Regulations.
+The seminar was chaired by Andrew Waugh of Waugh Thistleton Architects, well known for their pioneering work on CLT multi-storey residential buildings in Hackney.
+Andrew also talked about his practice’s projects and put them in the context of the latest developments in Building Regulations.

-This event is produced by Swedish Wood and supported by the Built Environment Trust and your registration details will be shared with both parties.
+This event was produced by Swedish Wood and supported by the Built Environment Trust.

-It is part of the Forest of Fabrication exhibition programme of events, curated by the Building Centre and dRMM, and supported by the Built Environment Trust.
+This event is part of the Forest of Fabrication exhibition and events programme, curated by the Building Centre exhibitions team and dRMM, and supported by The Built Environment Trust.